Psychology

 This course in an overview of the field of counseling techniques, the importance of the therapeutic relationship and how to facilitate it, several different theories, types, and settings of psychotherapy/counseling, including those that treat individuals struggling with addiction, and research foundations of counseling.
 This course will also introduce students to an array of careers in the helping professions and have a major focus on cultural considerations and professional ethics as they relate to counseling and other critical interventions.

-PS 261: Neuropharmacology: Drugs and Behavior
+PS 261: Drugs, Behavior, and Neuropharmacology

 A survey of the neural, pharmacological, and psychological mechanisms of psychoactive drugs.
 Major topics include principles of pharmacology, basic properties of neurotransmission/ neurophysiology, and physiological and psychological aspects of addiction.
 Psychotherapeutic drugs (e.g., for depression, anxiety, schizophrenia, ADHD), legal drugs of abuse (e.g., alcohol and nicotine), and illegal drugs of abuse (e.g., methamphetamine, opiates, Hallucinogens, club drugs) are surveyed.
 Attention is also given to drug development and regulations, the problem of drugs in the workplace and treatment options.